The Stingray Shuffle: What You Need to Know

 How Well Does It Work?

-Some advocate for the “stingray stomp”, forcefully stepping on the ocean floor to make bigger vibrations on the ocean floor, and hopefully scare rays away.
+Alternatively, some advocate for the “stingray stomp”, forcefully stepping on the ocean floor to cause bigger vibrations, and hopefully scare rays away before you get close enough to step on them.
 However, this method also has only anecdotal support, it risks injuring the stingray, and if you stomp on a ray you will almost certainly end up with a sting.

 Even with diligent shuffling, stingray stings will happen.
-With more than 10,000 stings estimated in Southern California each summer alone, it’s clear that relying solely on the shuffle isn’t a foolproof strategy.
+There are more than 10,000 stings estimated in Southern California each summer, and a significant number of victims report being stung while shuffling, although the exact percentage is not known precisely.
+So it’s clear that the stingray shuffle isn’t a foolproof strategy.
 And a sting isn’t something you just brush off.
 Stingray barbs are designed to penetrate the skin, delivering venom that causes excruciating pain, swelling, and sometimes long-term damage.
 In some cases, victims have needed surgery to remove embedded barb fragments or repair nerve damage.

 Stingray Injury Treated with Foot in a Bucket of Hot Water – Photo Credit Brian Chernicky, How to Treat a Stingray Injury Reduce the Pain